txthinking/nami/readme.md

 # Nami

-A clean and tidy package manager.
+A clean and tidy decentralized package manager.

 ❤️ A project by [txthinking.com](https://www.txthinking.com)